When you buy a product through a link on our site, we may earn a commission. Learn More.

 The 5 Best Dog Tooth Cleaners

-See reviews for the best dog teeth cleaning products & dental chews – newly updated for 2019!
+See reviews for the best dog teeth cleaning products & dental chews today!
 A dog’s health can be aided by taking dog vitamins, but a dogs well-being can also be affected by the condition of their teeth and how well their teeth are cleaned.
 Due care should be taken to stay on top of your furry friend’s dental hygiene.
 The plaque that grows on a dogs teeth can breed bacteria that can cause periodontal disease and pain.

 This can serve as a breeding ground for infections that can spread to the kidneys, heart, and liver, potentially shortening a dog’s life.
 We have reviewed and ranked the best teeth cleaning and dental chews for dogs have picked the top five dog teeth cleaning products.

 Best Choice: Petrodex Enzymatic Toothpaste for Dogs, Poultry Flavor

 The Petrodex Enzymatic Toothpaste for Dogs, Poultry Flavor is the best dog toothpaste because it cleans teeth, freshen breath, and reduces tartar and plaque buildup – all in one easy step.
 The poultry flavor makes it easier for dogs and it can be used up to three times a week.